 Step 1 - Parents/guardians must first register for a place online and follow up with an email to the Admissions Team to request bursary support.

-Step 2 - Parents/guardians are then required to complete an online application form (sent from the Bursar's Office) which seeks to establish the financial circumstances of the household.
-The completed forms, together with the necessary documentary evidence, are to be submitted to the Bursar within two weeks of the online form being issued.
+Step 2 - Parents/guardians are then required to complete an online application form (sent from the Finance Director's Office) which seeks to establish the financial circumstances of the household.
+The completed forms, together with the necessary documentary evidence, are to be submitted to the Finance Director within two weeks of the online form being issued.

-Step 3 - The Bursar and the Clerk to the Governors assess all applications in order to establish the likely level of support which will be required in order to allow the child to attend the school.
+Step 3 - The Finance Director assesses all applications in order to establish the likely level of support which will be required in order to allow the child to attend the school.
 This may involve the Bursar and Clerk to the Governors, or their representative, visiting the parents’/guardians’ home to ensure the information has been correctly interpreted and the basis of the financial assessment has been fair.

-Step 4 - The Bursar and the Clerk to the Governors prepare a recommendation in accordance with the Stonyhurst confidential scale of awards which is considered with the Headmasters and a joint recommendation is then reached.
+Step 4 - The Finance Director prepares a recommendation in accordance with the Stonyhurst confidential scale of awards which is considered with the Headmasters and a joint recommendation is then reached.
 There will be an expectation for all families to have met either the Heads of Schools or Director of Admissions as part of the application process.

 In assessing a child’s suitability for the award of a bursary, attention will be given to the academic assessment results of each applicant but potential will also be considered as well as actual achievement.
 Bursary funds are limited and those judged most suitable will be given priority as those likely to gain most from the educational provision.
 Each pupil to whom support is offered must be, in the opinion of the respective Headmaster, likely to make sound academic progress following admission and possess the potential to develop the quality of his or her work and benefit from participation in the wider, extracurricular activities on offer at the school.
 In normal circumstances, each applicant should meet the school’s normal academic requirements.
 Previous school reports will be consulted for evidence of good behaviour.